 11.4.4 List of related user info

-The List of related user info contains a list of related user info as specified in clause 11.4.3.
+The List of related user info information element contains a list of related user info as specified in clause 11.4.3.

+The List of related user info information element is a type 6 information element with the minimum length of 6 octets and the maximum length of 2051 octets.

 The list of related user info information element is coded as shown in figure 11.4.4.1 and table 11.4.4.1.